 Noodles can be combined with casseroles and soups.
-Pasta, on the other hand, can be made a complete meal with the addition of veggies.
+You can find it in many Asian dishes, like Vietnamese cuisine.
+Pasta, on the other hand, can be made a complete meal with the addition of veggies that mostly appear in European delicacies.
 It’s lighter and can only be created with durum wheat.

 Today, I will talk about these two delicious foods, their differences, and compare their nutritional values.
 That being said, let’s learn more about the two most popular foods worldwide.

 If you’re looking for the greatest source of carbohydrates for a boost of energy, then a bowl of noodles is what you need.
 However, what makes noodles so special?

 According to the National Pasta Association, noodles contain at least 5.5% egg solids in their cosmetics.
 They’re thick and can be combined with casseroles and soups.

 - Pizza Sauce Vs. Pasta Sauce: The Real Differences 2023